This post contains affiliate links. Please see our disclosure policy.

 - Fold dough over and crimp to enclose the peaches.
 This will create an open center with a “pizza crust” look.
 Use water to seal the dough seams.

-- Brush the folded crust with egg wash and sprinkle with sugar.1 Egg and 1 tablespoon water stirred together with a fork3 tablespoon Sparkling Sugar
+- Brush the folded crust with egg wash and sprinkle with sugar.1 Egg and 1 Tbsp water stirred together with a fork, 3 Tbsp Sparkling Sugar

 - Bake for 30-35 minutes until crust is golden brown and peach juices are bubbling.